-What’s The Difference Between Horizontal Vs. Vertical Leadership Development?
+First, What’s the Difference Between Horizontal vs. Vertical Leadership Development?

 When we say horizontal development, we mean the traditional kind of talent development: increasing technical skillsets and building the most important leadership competencies.
 If your organization is like most, you’re probably already providing all sorts of opportunities for horizontal development — disseminating more knowledge, skills, and information to your people.
 These skills are essential and necessary — but they are no longer sufficient in our new era.

-In contrast, vertical development is entirely different.
-It’s about developing more complex and sophisticated ways of thinking, greater wisdom, and clearer insights.
+Vertical development is about developing more complex and sophisticated ways of thinking, greater wisdom, and clearer insights.
 It’s called vertical development because it’s based on levels, or stages, of thinking.
 It involves gaining new perspectives and leadership mindsets needed to make your business strategy work.